eclipse-langium/langium-website/hugo/content/docs/ast-types.md

 }
 ```

-The right side of an assignment can be any of the following:
+The right-hand side of an assignment can be any of the following:
 * A terminal rule or a data type rule, which results in the type of the property to be a built-in type.
 * A parser rule, which results is the type of the property to be the type of the parser rule.
 * A cross-reference, which results in the type of the property to be a *Reference* to the type of the cross-reference.